toby1024/aliyun_mns/README.md

 gem 'ali_mns', :git => 'https://github.com/zhangbin/aliyun_mns.git'
 ```
 ## Rails configuration
-f you are going to use this gem in a rails environment.
+if you are going to use this gem in a rails environment.
 You need to create a configuration file at <RAILS_ROOT>/config/aliyun_mns.yml.
-In this way, you can use different set of queues for your development or production environments.
+In this way, you can use different set of topics for your development or production environments.

     development:
        access_key_id:       'ccess_key_id'